 The British Council awards the Grant for the purposes of the Going Global Partnerships, International Skills Partnership with Morocco as more fully described in the Project Proposal (Schedule 2) (the “Project”).

-The Recipient will carry out the Project in collaboration with (the “Project Partner"), as detailed in the Project Proposal (Schedule 2).
+The Recipient will carry out the Project in collaboration with TBC (the “Project Partner"), as detailed in the Project Proposal (Schedule 2).

 The Recipient will deliver the Project and manage the Grant, including where relevant, disbursing the Grant to the Project Partner and any other Sub-Grantees in accordance with the Project Proposal detailed in Schedule 2 of this Agreement.